 Configuring Exchange on your iOS device

-- To add an Exchange account to your iOS device, tap Settings > Mail, Contacts, Calendars > Add Account > Microsoft Exchange.
+- To add an Exchange account to your iOS device, tap Settings and choose Passwords & Accounts or for older iOS versions Mail, Contacts, Calendars .
+Then select Add Account > Microsoft Exchange .

-- On the next screen, enter your complete email address, domain (ad.unh.edu), UNH username, password, and a description (which may be anything you like).
+- On the next screen, enter your complete email address and a description (which may be anything you like).
+For older iOS versions it might prompt for domain (ad.unh.edu), UNH username, password as pictured below.

 - Your iOS device will now try to locate your Exchange Server using Microsoft's Autodiscovery service.
 If it cannot locate the server, you will see the screen below.
 Enter your front-end Exchange Server's complete address in the Server field.
 Contact your Exchange Server administrator if you are unsure of the address.

 Your iOS device will try to create a secure (SSL) connection to your Exchange Server.
 If it cannot do this, it will try a non-SSL connection.
 To override the SSL setting, go into Settings > Mail, Contacts, Calendars , select your Exchange account, tap Account Info , then toggle the Use SSL slider.

 After successfully making a connection to the Exchange Server, you may be prompted to change your device passcode to match whatever policies may have been set on your server.